biggproject/A3-EPC-baseline-identification/README.md

 ## How to run it:

+### Jupyter notebooks:
+There are two jupyter notebooks that you can run as demo for this application:
+- **BC4_pipeline_training_github.ipynb**:  workflow to train a baseline model for electricity consumption data starting from harmonised data.
+- **BC4_pipeline_prediction_github.ipynb**: workflow to make predictions using the locally stored model that was trained using the previous notebook.
+We assume that also the new data used to predict are harmonised.

 ### Install requirements:
-This procedure was tested with **Python 3.8** even though it should work also with other versions.
+You must have Python installed on your system and a tool capable of running jupyter notebooks.
+For the official one you can follow the procedure here: https://docs.jupyter.org/en/latest/install.html This procedure was tested with **Python 3.8** even though it should work also with other versions.
 There are several dependencies to install before running the two notebooks.